fmidev/nemo-fmi-devel/tests/README.rst

 =============

-  The LOCK EXCHANGE experiment is a classical fluid dynamics experiment that has been adapted by Haidvogel and Beckmann (1999) for testing advection schemes in ocean circulation models.
+  The LOCK EXCHANGE experiment is a classical fluid dynamics experiment that has been adapted by Haidvogel and Beckmann (1999) :cite:`HAIDVOGEL1999` for testing advection schemes in ocean circulation models.
-  It has been used by several authors including Burchard and Bolding (2002) and Ilicak et al. (2012).
+  It has been used by several authors including Burchard and Bolding (2002) :cite:`BURCHARD2002` and Ilicak et al. (2012) :cite:`ILICAK2012`.
-  The LOCK EXCHANGE experiment can in particulart illustrate the impact of different choices of numerical schemes and/or subgrid closures on spurious interior mixing.
+  The LOCK EXCHANGE experiment can in particular illustrate the impact of different choices of numerical schemes and/or subgrid closures on spurious interior mixing.

+  Below the animation of the LOCK_EXCHANGE test case using the advection scheme FCT4 (forth order) for tracer and ubs for dynamics.

   .. image:: _static/LOCK-FCT4_flux_ubs.gif